 The third time I used this skirt was also a mash-up.
 This time I took the bodice from McCall’s 7465 and attached that to the skirt.
 I had tried to make M7465 once but realized the skirt did not suit my body type.
 The cap sleeve bodice on a full skirt, though…

-Stonemountain & Daughter.
+I had to be in Oakland on yet another business trip the month after the wedding (it’s a miracle we had time to honeymoon!), and snuck over to Stonemountain & Daughter.
 There I encountered some really pretty dark green ponte for the first time ever.
-I'd heard of ponte, and how magically easy it was to sew, so I snatched up 3 yards.
+I’d heard of ponte, and how magically easy it was to sew, so I snatched up 3 yards.

 That became the perfect fabric for my Xmas dress!
 Once I looked at the photos from that day I realized it could use an FBA, but because the bodice is shorter on M7465 it actually fits much better than the other two dresses.